base-org/pessimism/docs/heuristics.markdown

 **NOTE:** This heuristic requires an active RPC connection to both L1 and L2 networks.
 Furthermore, the Pessimism implementation of fault-detector assumes that a submitted L2 output on L1 will correspond to a canonical block on L2.

-The hardcoded `fault_detector` heuristic scans for active `OutputProposed` events on an L1 Output Oracle contract.
+The hardcoded `fault_detector` heuristic scans for active `OutputProposed` events on an L1 Output Reader contract.
 Once an event is detected, the heuristic implementation proceeds to reconstruct a local state output for the corresponding L2 block.
 If there is a mismatch between the L1 output and the local state output, the heuristic alerts.

 ### Parameters